Fujihai/PushBox/README.md

 Features
 ------------------------------------------

-English:

 This game developed by C# , based on VS2015 .
-The feature is as follows:
+The features are as follows:

 (1) Basic logic of PushBox , support multi-target and multi-box mode.